March 26–28, 2019

 Nominations received after December 1 shall be held for the following year.
 To request a nomination form please contact Patty Smith at P: (573) 341-6265, F: (573) 341-6151.

-THE REFRACTORIES INSTITUTE 2016 SCHOLARSHIP PROGRAM – Apply by March 11, 2016
+THE REFRACTORIES INSTITUTE 2018-2019 SCHOLARSHIP PROGRAM – Deadline: Closed

 Refractories Applications and News.
 A bimonthly publication, RAN, covers the latest advances in raw materials, finished products, installation and research.